MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 -   Low income is a family whose equivalised income is below 60 per cent of median household incomes.
 For Absolute low income involves, the median of the 2010/11 year is used.
 For Relative low income, the comparison is made to the median of the current year.
-This dissertation focuses on Relative low income because it better adjusts for economic changes.
 Relative income is Before Housing Costs (BHC) and includes contributions from earning, state support and pensions.
 Equivalisation adjusts incomes for household size and composition.

 -   A family must have claimed Child Benefit and at least one other household benefit (Universal Credit, tax credits or Housing Benefit)